Zeenobit/moonshine_view/README.md

 In the example above, `Creature::build` is called for both Monkies and Birds, while `Bird::build` is *also* called for Birds.

+> [!WARNING]
+> Be careful when defining multiple views for the same kind of entity as the order in which they are built is undefined.
+> Prefer to have your views insert components or children, rather trying to modify existing ones.

 ### Viewable ⇄ View

 When a viewable entity is spawned, a **View Entity** is spawned with it.